Nic Claxton: Professional career

-Brooklyn Nets (2019–present)
+Brooklyn Nets (2019–2026)

 Early years and limited role (2019–2021)

 On June 20, 2019, Claxton was selected with the 31st overall pick in the 2019 NBA draft by the Brooklyn Nets.
 On July 7, the Nets announced that they had signed Claxton.
 He made his NBA debut on November 8, recording eight points and six rebounds in a 119–115 win over the Portland Trail Blazers.
 Claxton suffered a hamstring injury in January 2020 and was assigned to the Nets' NBA G League affiliate, the Long Island Nets, on January 10, 2020.
 On January 20, he scored a season-high 15 points, alongside four rebounds and two assists, in a 117–111 loss to the Philadelphia 76ers.
 On June 24, the Nets announced that Claxton had undergone successful arthroscopic labrum repair surgery on his left shoulder and was expected to miss the remainder of the 2019–20 season.

 Heading to the 2020–21 season the Nets traded center Jarrett Allen to create more minutes for Claxton.
 On May 12, 2021, Claxton scored a season-high 18 points, alongside five rebounds and two blocks, in a 128–116 win over the San Antonio Spurs.
 During the playoffs, the Nets faced the Boston Celtics in the first round.
 Claxton made his playoff debut on May 22, recording six points and five rebounds in a 104–93 Game 1 win.
 The Nets ended up winning the series in five games, but lost to the Milwaukee Bucks in seven games during the second round.